History of conservatism in the United States: Southern conservatism

 Historians such as Stephanie Camp have noted the conservatism of the Confederate States of America.

 After the Civil War, "conservative" came to mean those who supported the steady racial integration of blacks into American society, but opposed the Radical Republicans who wanted to impose punitive measures against ex-Confederates.
-Conservative Southerners thought that the radicalsm of Northern reformers to empower the freed slaves would cause upheaval if done too quickly.
+Conservative Southerners thought that the radicalism of Northern reformers to empower the freed slaves would cause upheaval if done too quickly.
 They often accused Northern Carpetbaggers who tried to help freed slaves of corruption.
 Conservatives opposed the race-based politics in the American South, but given the dominance of the Democratic Party, had to settle on incrementalism.
 Supremacist Southern Democrats differed from conservatives in their strong support for white supremacy, and insistence on a second-class powerless status for blacks, regardless of the Constitution.
 Southern conservatives in the 1950s added anti-communism to their agenda, believing that the ideology was poisoning the civil rights movement and the push for integration.

 There was also a liberal element in the South—in support of Woodrow Wilson and Franklin D. Roosevelt—but they rarely opposed Jim Crow laws.
 From 1877 to 1960, the "Solid South" voted for Democratic Party candidates in almost all national elections; Democrats had firm control of state and local government in all Southern states.
 By the late 1930s conservative Southern Democrats in Congress joined with most Northern Republicans in an informal Conservative Coalition that usually proved decisive in stopping progressive New Deal domestic legislation until 1964.
 With the Southern strategy of the Republican party in the late 1960s, religious Southern conservatives shifted their support from the Democratic party to the Republican party, forming a very dominant Solid South block of social conservatives in the Republican party.
 However the Southerners generally were much more internationalist than the mostly isolationist Northern Republicans in the Coalition.

 Fundamentalism, especially on the part of Southern Baptists, was a powerful force in Southern conservative politics beginning in the late 1970s.
 However, they voted for Reagan in 1980 over a fellow Southern Baptist Jimmy Carter.